 - 28 per cent for disposals by trustees and personal representatives where the asset represents residential property.
 For all other assets a rate of 20% applies.

-- 10 per cent for gains on which Entrepreneurs’ Relief is available.
+- 10 per cent for gains on which Business Asset Disposal Relief (formerly known as Entrepreneurs relief) is available.

-Entrepreneurs’ Relief applies, for example, on disposal of a business.
-Further information about this relief can be found in the HMRC helpsheet here.
+Business Asset disposal relief applies, for example, on disposal of a business.
+Further information about this relief can be found here.

 For those whose gain takes them into the higher rate income tax bracket, the gain will be split into two parts.
 The gain still falling within the basic rate band will be taxed at the lower rate and the balance at the higher rate.

 As a general rule, CGT is payable on or before 31 January following the end of the tax year in which the relevant disposal(s) take place and forms part of the standard self-assessment tax return process.
 Special payment rules apply to certain disposals of UK residential property resulting in tax being payable within 30 days of completion – further information can be found here.